danielclickh/marketing-website-preview/content/docs/gettingstarted/index.md

 docker run -it --rm --link my-clickhouse-server:clickhouse-server clickhouse/clickhouse-client --host clickhouse-server
 ```

-2. You should now see the prompt for the ClickHouse client:
+2. You should see the prompt for the ClickHouse client:
 ```bash
  $ ./clickhouse client
 ClickHouse client version 21.11.1.8277 (official build).